pszik/triangle-abstract-machine/README.md

 Options:
-  -t,--trace        print the stack and allocated heap after each instruction -s,--step         press RETURN to advance after each instruction
+  -t,--trace        print the stack and allocated heap after each instruction
+                    (optionally takes a number from 0-2 to indiciate how much information to print each tick) -s,--step         press RETURN to advance after each instruction (only valid if -t also given)
-                    (only if trace is also given) -h,--help         print this help message
+  -h,--help         print this help message
 ```